 - There were some decrees that were facilitated by the National Assembly.

-- It was made possible by some key people discussed below.
+- It was made possible by some key people discussed in this module.

 Civil Constitution of the Clergy

 - A directive issued by the National Assembly in July 1790 that broke ties with the Catholic Church and established a national church system in France with a process for the election of regional bishops.